Policy

 Policy: Working with tamariki and rangatahi who are missing, or whose absence is unauthorised

-The allegations of harm of tamariki in care or custody policy must be followed when allegations of harm of rangatahi or tamariki occur or are alleged, including those by:
+The policy for allegations of harm (ill-treatment, abuse, neglect or deprivation) of tamariki in care or custody must be followed when allegations of harm against tamariki or rangatahi occur or are alleged.
+This includes incidents of harm before te tamaiti or rangatahi was in the remand home.

 Staff resources: